-- What did this outlier do to the mean?
-Refer back to Computing Standard Deviation to help you. - Previously, the standard deviation was ~2.45; now it is ~5.83. - What did this outlier do to the standard deviation? - The outlier caused the standard deviation to increase by ~3.38.
+- ₩ - What did this outlier do to the mean?
+Refer back to Computing Standard Deviation to help you. - \rightarrow Previously, the standard deviation was ~2.45; now it is ~5.83. - What did this outlier do to the standard deviation? - \rightarrow The outlier caused the standard deviation to increase by ~3.38.

-Optional: To see how changes in data values affect the mean and standard deviation, complete Matching Mean & Standard Deviation to Data.
+Optional: Matching Mean & Standard Deviation to Data